 Goodwill represents the excess of the purchase price over the fair value of identifiable assets acquired and liabilities assumed.
-We have determined that we operate in one reportable segment consisting of two operating segments relating to our FormFactor and MicroProbe product groups.
-We further have determined that for the purposes of our goodwill impairment analysis, we have two reporting units relating to our FormFactor and MicroProbe product groups and which are both associated with the design, development, manufacture, sale and support of precision, high performance advanced semiconductor probe card products and solutions.
+Since our acquisition of MicroProbe in Fiscal 2012, we had historically operated in one reportable segment consisting of two operating segments and for the purposes of our goodwill impairment analysis, we had two reporting units, all of which related to our FormFactor and MicroProbe product groups.
+During the fourth quarter of fiscal 2015, we determined that we now operate in one reportable segment consisting of one operating segment and for the purposes of our goodwill impairment analysis, we further concluded that we now have one reporting unit, all of which relates to the design, development, manufacture and sale of high performance advanced probe cards as a result of the successful integration of the MicroProbe business into our overall consolidated operations.

-The FASB, in order to simplify testing goodwill for impairment, allows an entity to first assess qualitative factors to determine whether it is necessary to perform a two-step quantitative goodwill impairment test.
+The Company first assesses qualitative factors to determine whether it is necessary to perform a two-step quantitative goodwill impairment test.
 If an entity determines as a result of the qualitative assessment that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, then the quantitative impairment test is required.
 Otherwise, no further testing is required.

 The performance of the quantitative impairment test involves a two-step process.
-The first step of the impairment test involves comparing the fair values of the applicable reporting units with their aggregate carrying values, including goodwill.
-We generally determine the fair values of our reporting units using a combination of the income approach (that includes the use of the discounted cash flow method) and the market approach (guideline company approach) valuation methodologies.
+The first step of the impairment test involves comparing the fair value of the applicable reporting unit with its aggregate carrying value, including goodwill.
+We generally determine the fair value of our reporting unit using a combination of the income approach (that includes the use of the discounted cash flow method) and the market approach (guideline company approach) valuation methodologies.
 If the carrying amount of a reporting unit exceeds the fair value of that reporting unit, we perform the second step of the quantitative impairment test to determine the amount of impairment loss.
 The second step of the goodwill impairment test involves comparing the implied fair value of the affected reporting unit's goodwill with the carrying value of that goodwill.